tlh/recs-mode.el/README.md

 recognize the old pattern when you use it, and suggest the new the pattern, training you to be a better Emacs user.

-<tt>recs-mode</tt> is a simple command suggestion minor-mode.
-It
-works by recording the names of the commands you enter into a ring-like string which is then matched against a list of command-pattern regular expressions.
+`recs-mode` is a simple command suggestion minor-mode.
+It works by recording the names of the commands you enter into a ring-like string which is then matched against a list of command-pattern regular expressions.
 When a match is detected, recs suggests a more efficient way of doing things.  recs looks strictly at sequences of commands, not sequences of keystrokes, avoiding complications resulting from different keybindings in different modes.

 The advantage of this approach is that we can match any command sequence that a regexp is powerful enough to match.